Bipul20000/chatroom/README.md

 ### 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the BIPUL License.
 See `LICENSE` for more information.